-The Subscription Agreement also called for the guarantee by Uni-Invest Holdings (U.S.A.)
+The Subscription Agreement, among other things, as further described in the Company's Annual Report and corresponding 10K for 1999, also called for the guarantee by Uni-Invest Holdings (U.S.A.)
 B.V. of the funding on or before May 15, 2000 of \$7.5 million in exchange for shares of the Company and/or Units in the Operating Partnership at \$4.50 per share/ Unit.
 The proceeds of such contribution, together with \$7.5 million to be raised by the Company from other private placements of shares of stock or Units, from refinancing of its existing properties and/or the sale of its interests in one or more of the existing properties, would have been used to purchase three anchored strip shopping centers aggregating more than 700,000 square feet, substantially fully leased with many creditworthy tenants, in Harrisburg (The Point Shopping Center), Lancaster (Golden Triangle Shopping Center) and Philadelphia (Red Lion Shopping Center), Pennsylvania from CBC or entities affiliated therewith.
-The aggregate purchase price for the three properties was \$15 million plus closing adjustments, where applicable, above existing first mortgage liabilities estimated at approximately \$37 million as of March 31, 2000, and was subject to third-party appraisals and "fairness" opinions by a reputable independent investment banking firm.
+The aggregate purchase price for the three properties was \$15 million as of March 31, 2000, and was subject to third-party appraisals and "fairness" opinions by a reputable independent investment banking firm.
 The purchase agreements to reflect the foregoing were executed by the parties as of April 28, 2000.